openlibraryenvironment/platform-rs/INSTALL.md

 ```
 19. `request.note.enabled` - Controls if request notes should be added during `RequestItem` and `AcceptItem`.
 Boolean, defaults to _false_.
 We recommend this is enabled.
 20. `item.soft.delete` - Used during `DeleteItem`.
 Suppresses rather than deletes the item record.
 Boolean, defaults to `true`.
 Keep the default.
+21. `request.fulfillment_preference` ILS request fulfillment preference for `RequestItem`.
+Keep the default value `Hold Shelf`
+22. `request.accept.fulfillment_preference` ILS request fulfillment preference for `AcceptItem`.
+Keep the default value `Hold Shelf`
+23. `checkout.loan.info.type` Type of the loan note action for checkout.
+Keep the default value `patronInfoAdded`, the other possible value is `staffInfoAdded`

 Here is an example JSON of these entries which you need to POST to the endpoint `/configurations/entries`:
 ```